Coal in Australia

 Coal mining in Australia has been criticized, due to carbon dioxide emissions during combustion.
 This criticism is primarily directed at thermal coal, for its connection to coal-fired power stations as a major source of carbon dioxide emissions, and the link to climate change in Australia and worldwide.
 Coal was responsible for 30% (164 million tonnes) of Australia's greenhouse gas (GHG) emissions, not counting methane and export coal, in 2019.
 Coal as a fuel was responsible for 41% (160 million tonnes) of carbon dioxide emissions in Australia in 2020.
+Problems of environmental injustices have risen historically, and to this day.
+Coal mines in Australia have been built on or near indigenous lands and more vulnerable communities.
+The Aboriginal peoples and Torres Strait Islander peoples, specifically, have been impacted the most by the pollution from the mines.
+Protests from these people have been prominent because of how strong their relations to their land are.
+Similarly, more vulnerable communities living in low-income neighborhoods have been disproportionately affected compared to those of higher class who live far from these mines.
+This pollution is also extremely harmful to nonhuman species, and can take away from their role in ecosystems.

 The Carbon Pollution Reduction Scheme, which followed the draft report in the Garnaut Climate Change Review, placed a price on carbon emissions through a reducing cap and trade emissions trading scheme and incentivised against carbon pollution temporarily, before it was revoked in 2014.

 In 2021, coal accounted for 64% of energy production and 32% of the Total Energy Supply (TES), with 93% of its consumption by the heat and electricity generation sector and the remaining 7% by the industrial sector.
+Coal remains a significant source of electricity generation in Australia, however its share has declined in recent years as renewable energy and battery storage capacity have expanded.